dafny-lang/blog/_posts/2023-12-20-standard-libraries.markdown

 >
 > Consider your entire calibration document.
 What is the sum of all of the calibration values?

-No problem, we can handle this.
+No problem, we can handle this!

-## Getting started

 To ensure full backwards compatibility for existing Dafny projects, Dafny 4.4 doesn't make the standard libraries available by default: